WallarooLabs/wally/book/python/api.md

 ### TCPSinkConfig

 A `TCPSinkConfig` object specifies the host, port, and decoder to use for the TCP sink connection when creating an application.
 The host and port are both represented by strings.
-This object is provided as an argument to `to_sink`.
+This object is provided as an argument to `to_sink` or as a member of the list passed to `to_sinks`.

 The `encoder` argument must decorated as described in [TCP Source Encoder](#tcp-source-encoder).